kgpl1809/Society-4/README_en.md

        ![image_ministre_prison](https://user-images.githubusercontent.com/131470894/234657215-620a2b33-8493-4dc7-b2ca-4a793beec197.png)

-      - Minister 3 : has the ability to reanimate a corpse left by a Pirate or a Soldier as a Worker
+      - Minister 3 : has the ability to reanimate a corpse left by a Hacker or a Soldier as a Worker

       - Minister 4 : gives a shield that protects the piece chosen only ally and not the President who disappears when the piece moves 1 time